alabsi91/react-js-pager/readme.md

 ### orientation : _['horizontal' | 'vertical'] [optional]_

 - Set `horizontal` or `vertical` scrolling orientation.
-- If set to `vertical` make sure to provide a height in `wrapperStyle` otherwise height will be set to `50vh`.
+- If set to `vertical` make sure to provide a height value in `wrapperStyle` otherwise height will be set to `50vh`.
 - **Default Value** `horizontal`

 ### initialPage : _[Number] [optional]_